-Outside of our current prolific President who is constantly tweeting to his base, messaging for marketing can be quite effective and useful for most business practices particularly in lead generation.
+Outside of recalling our previous past President predilections who constantly tweeted to his base before being banned on Twitter and Facebook, messaging for marketing can be quite effective and useful for most business practices particularly in lead generation.

 Juliette Kopecky wrote about 3 step 'no-fluff' process in SalesHacker acknowledging that it’s pretty easy to find marketing applications for Twitter and writes about sales applications.
 Are there any — besides the fluffy and non-specific things, like “engage with leads,” that we hear about all the time?

 Actually, yes!
 Twitter can be a very powerful nurturing tool for lead prospecting.
 And we thought there should be a fluff-free process you could implement to use Twitter to connect with prospects at a higher rate.

 Here’s how you or your sales reps can use Twitter to warm up prospects, build rapport, establish thought leadership for your company, and ultimately connect with prospects that turn into paying customers.

 Step 1: Discover Who Your Prospects Are

 The first step to lead prospecting on Twitter is to research your prospects on this social media channel.
 You need to know who they are on Twitter and what they’re talking about.

 There are a couple of ways to do this: